openstack/ansible-role-systemd_service/README.md

   - syslog.target
   - network.target

-# Set the service state.
-Valid options are: [started, stopped, restarted, reloaded].
-systemd_service_state: started

 # Set the service enabled state.
 Valid options are: [yes, no]
 systemd_service_enabled: yes

 # Set global service overrides used within the service unit file.
 systemd_service_config_overrides: {}

-# The systemD services dictionary is a set of services that will be created.
+# The systemd services dictionary is a set of services that will be created.
 The dictionary
 #  can contain the following options:
 #  `service_name` -- (required) used to define the name of the service.
 This is typically the name of the executable.
 #  `init_config_overrides` -- (optional) This allows any section or key=value pair to be set within the systemd unit file.